Silent film "The Artist" leads BAFTA nominations

 "Remember last year when it was very much 'The King's Speech' year ...
 I think it's great to see a year in which it really shows the diversity of film."

-"Harry Potter and the Deathly Hallows - Part 2," the last of eight instalments in the record-breaking boy wizard franchise, garnered four nominations -- make up & hair, production design, sound and special visual effects.
+"Harry Potter and the Deathly Hallows - Part 2", the last of eight installments in the record-breaking boy wizard franchise, garnered four nominations -- make up & hair, production design, sound and special visual effects.

 Supporters of the films have long complained that the hugely successful adventures are overlooked in major award categories, and Tuesday's announcement was unlikely to appease them.